snehsuresh/snehsuresh/README.md

 - I love **mentoring budding developers** — whether it's Python scripting, backend coding, or building software and machine learning concepts
 - Teaching not only helps others but **reinforces my own knowledge**.
 Contact me @snehpillai02@gmal.com

----

-## 🌱 What I'm Currently Exploring

-- Building a **domain-agnostic chatbot** that dynamically adapts to selected domains via **generative distilled models**.
-- Exploring **Neural Volatility Forecasting** — combining time series modeling and deep learning to predict market volatility with higher accuracy.
-- Designing **custom loss functions** for better multimodal alignment in **LLMs**.
-- Experimenting with **Neuro-Symbolic Reasoning in LLMs** — blending symbolic logic with deep learning to improve reasoning and commonsense understanding.

----

 ## Beyond Tech

 When I’m not being an absolute nerd, you’ll find me: